-This simulation shows the Earth together with a single projectile.
-Two view windows have been provided - a high magnification view showing the projectile's orbit with the Earth so much magnified that its surface appears flat, and a low magnification view showing the entire Earth with the projectile's orbit too small to be visible.
+This simulation illustrates the motion of a small projectile on the Earth, and its collision with a much larger ball.
+Two view windows have been provided - a high magnification view showing the projectile and ball clearly with the Earth so much magnified that its surface appears flat, and a low magnification view showing the entire Earth with the projectile and ball too small to be visible.
 Because the Sun is not present in the simulation, the Earth has been made luminous so that you can see what's going on.

 You can also try editing the projectile's properties - particularly its absolute velocity - to see how it affects the projectile's path.
 You will find that if you change the z-component of the absolute velocity to 0, and the y-component of the absolute velocity to about 7.91 km/s, the projectile will travel fast enough to orbit the Earth in a circular orbit.
 Making the y-component of the absolute velocity larger still produces more and more eccentric orbits, until at a value of 11.19 km/s the orbit becomes hyperbolic.
 11.19 km/s is the Earth's escape velocity.